Part 3. Hungary: Childhood and Early Adulthood

 Little has been publicly known about Robert Zend’s early years in Hungary, prior to the 1956 Uprising and his subsequent immigration to Canada.
 I’d like to begin the process of fleshing out this period of his life.
 Some of the biographical material from this period will help us to understand the shaping of his cosmopolitan outlook.
 In addition, some background on his life in both Hungary and Canada will help to contextualize my subsequent discussion of his international affinities and influences.

-Robert Zend was born in Budapest on December 2, 1929, the only child of Henrik and Stephanie.
+Robert Zend was born in Budapest, the only child of Henrik and Stephanie.
+Most sources indicate that he was born on December 2, 1929.
+However, there is some uncertainty about the date.
 Henrik, the youngest among many brothers and sisters, married late in life, so that Robert’s cousins were ten to twenty years older than he.1 Thus during his early years, Robert was often in the midst of adults.

 Zend points out the irony of his given name.
 Henrik had wanted to call him James after his own father.
 But his brother-in-law Dori argued against it because it sounded so old-fashioned.
 Henrik didn’t like Dori’s suggestion of a common name for his son, who would surely be distinguished.
 Finally,